AlbertoV5/tec-data-05-matplotlib/readme.md

 # Plotting
 file_path = "./snd.png"
 plt.plot(rides_per_driver, fare_per_driver, label="Urban to Suburban")
-plt.plot(rides_per_driver, np.flip(fare_per_driver), label="Inverse")
 plt.plot(point[0], point[1], "ko")
 plt.text(
-    0.75, 20,
+    1, 20,
     f"Drivers: {driver_count:,.0f}\nFare: ${point[1]:,.2f}\nTotal Fare: ${best_fare:,.2f}",
     fontsize=12,
     bbox = dict(facecolor="white", alpha=0.8),
 )
-plt.title(f"Best Fare per Driver", fontsize=16)
-plt.ylabel("Fare per Driver")
+plt.title(f"Best Fare per Driver for Urban cities", fontsize=16) plt.ylabel("Fare per Driver") plt.xlabel("Rides per Driver at 1,625 Rides") plt.legend()
-plt.xlabel("Rides per Driver")
-plt.legend()
-plt.savefig(file_path)
+plt.savefig(file_path, dpi=200)
 print(file_path, end="")
 ```

 ![img](./snd.png)

-We can see that we don&rsquo;t need to reduce the overall number of drivers that much and the number of rides per driver barely changes, so we don&rsquo;t expect to be low on available drivers for the amount of rides the Urban cities require.
+We found that; assuming a linear relationship in the results of Urban and Suburban cities, the number of drivers that would generate the largest Total Fare for Urban cities is `1,902 drivers`.
+In theory, this follows a supply and demand model, giving us a total of `$42,971.62` Total Fare with that amount of drivers.

+Because we are concerned about the effects of reducing the number of drivers, we charted the `Rides per Driver` on the x-axis.
+We can see that the load is not dramatically increased at the `Best Fare`, which means that the result is favorable.

 ## From Urban to Rural or to other cities?

 Now that we know how many drivers we can move out of the Urban cities, we should find which cities have the most drivers and which ones have the most rides.

-We can take a look at the distribution of rides and drivers with a Box and Whiskers chart.
+We can better appreciate the distribution of drivers with a Box and Whiskers chart.

 ![img](./analysis/pyberlib/citytype_rides.png)

+Maybe we can start thinking about separating cities by the number of rides because the difference in rides in Urban cities is three times the difference in Rural and almost two times the difference in Suburban cities.
+This would help us find the surplus of drivers in specific groups of cities rather than broad categories.

 ## When is best to move the Drivers?

 Finally, we can generate a time series chart to visualize the Total Fare by city type to try to find at which point in time is best to move drivers from one city type to another.
-This will help us minimize a reduction in Total Fare by the logistics of changing our current distribution of drivers.
+This will help us minimize a reduction in Total Fare caused by the logistics of changing our current distribution of drivers.

 | date       | Rural  | Suburban | Urban   |
 |---------- |------ |-------- |------- |